LIT-Protocol/lit-js-sdk/README.md

 ### Dynamic Content - Accessing a resource via a JWT

+**Heads up** You can find a minimal example project that implements dynamic content authorization here: https://github.com/LIT-Protocol/lit-minimal-jwt-example

 Obtaining a signed JWT from the Lit network can be done via the getSignedToken function of the LitNodeClient documented here: https://lit-protocol.github.io/lit-js-sdk/api_docs_html/index.html#litnodeclientgetsignedtoken

+**Important** You must call `litNodeClient.saveSigningCondition` to save a signing condition before you can request a signature and access a resource via a JWT.
+See the docs above for "Dynamic Content - Provisoning access to a resource" to learn how to do this.

 Note that you need an active connection to the Lit Protocol nodes to use this function.
 This connection can be made with the following code: